-In continuity with the previous approach, in 2019 the Board of Directors agreed to carry out a self-assessment of the size, composition and functioning of the Board of Directors and its Committees, appointing independent Directors with the assistance of the Secretary to the Board of Directors and the Board structure.
+In continuity with the previous approach, in 2020 the Board of Directors agreed to carry out a self-assessment of the size, composition and functioning of the Board of Directors and its Committees, appointing independent Directors with the assistance of the Secretary to the Board of Directors and the Board structure.

-In the circumstance, with the support of an external independent company, the questionnaire used was completely revised, simplified in its structure and updated with the introduction of new sections to take into account the evolution of the reference regulation.
-In any case, the possibility of individual interviews was retained for administrators who requested this.
+In this circumstance, with the support of an external independent company, the questionnaire used, which had already been fully reviewed at the time of the previous assessment, was supplemented to take into account the effects of the health emergency determined by Covid-19 on the activities of the Board of Directors and the new recommendations of the 2020 Code.
+In addition to the questionnaire, which was distributed to the individual directors, the possibility of individual interviews was retained for some administrators who requested this.

-The questionnaire was distributed to the individual directors; the first theme analysed was the results of the self-assessment activity, carried out in the previous Board mandate, in order to register the progress status of works; then the focus was placed on the key issues for the successful functioning of the Administrative Body: size and composition of the Board, effectiveness of the Board of Directors in terms of the key issues, method of work, cohesion and interaction, organisation of the work of the Board of Directors, roles and responsibilities of the directors, committees established within the Board of Directors.
+The first issue analysed by the questionnaire was the results of the self-assessment performed in the previous year, in order to collect the opinions of the individual directors on the adequacy of the implementation actions taken, as well as the conformance of the Company's work with the recommendations of the Corporate Governance Committee for 2020.
+Then the focus was concentrated on the key issues for the successful functioning of the administration body: size and composition of the Board, effectiveness of the Board of Directors as regards the key themes, work methods, cohesion and interaction, organisation of the work of the Board of Directors, roles and responsibilities of the directors, Committees established in the Board and management of the health emergency determined by Covid-19.

-The results, that were presented to the Board of Directors at a meeting held on February 13, 2020, as in the past, show a positive overall assessment of the activities carried out by the Board of Directors and its committees and of the Company's governance, as outlined below.
+The results, that were presented to the Board of Directors at a meeting held on February 17, 2021, as in the past, show a positive overall assessment of the activities carried out by the Board of Directors and its committees and of the Company's governance, as outlined below.

 As regards the composition of the Board of Directors, the total number of directors is considered adequate to enable an effective joint work capacity, a situation already confirmed in previous years.
 In terms of diversity, the composition of the Board by tenure and gender diversity is balanced.
-Both the mix of expertise, including managerial, and the level of knowledge of the Directors were found to be adequate for a sound management of the Company and the high level of their professionalism, as well as adequate representativeness of directors with international experience was confirmed.
+Both the mix of expertise, including managerial, and the level of knowledge of the Directors were found to be adequate for a sound management of the Company and the high level of their professionalism, as well as adequate representativeness of directors, with some suggestions regarding geographical diversification, was confirmed.

-The Directors are generally satisfied with the continuous induction and training initiatives carried out by the Company during the year, and the members of the Board of Directors consider that the methods applied to enhance knowledge within the Board are effective.
-In particular, the Directors appreciated the visit to a production site and are in favour of continuing said initiative, which has a become an annual event.
+The Directors evaluation of the induction and continuous training initiatives implemented by the Company during the year, took account of the limitations imposed by the health emergency caused by Covid-19, and the directors hope to continue with these as soon as possible.

 With regard to the Board's activities, the issues reserved for its jurisdiction were found to be exhaustive and the assessment of its operating modalities and how time was allocated to the different issues discussed at the meeting was positive.
-All Directors are aware of the responsibility the role involves, come prepared to meetings of the Board and the Committees and participate in a professional manner, contributing to the debate.
+All Directors are aware of the responsibilities that the role involves, they are prepared for the meetings of the Board and the Committees and take part in a professional manner, contributing to the discussions.